levid83/auction-frontend/README.md

 ## The Auction House - demo project

-This front-end application for the [Auction House With Serverless Microservices](https://github.com/levid83/auction-serverless-microservices) demo project.
+This is a front-end application for the [Auction House With Serverless Microservices](https://github.com/levid83/auction-serverless-microservices) demo project.

-## Cloning and installing
+## Setup

 Clone this repository.